 From the Rides!

 Maybe your time is limited and you’re more of a ride person than you are a show person!
 You could possibly accomplish both if you pick the right attraction.
 Now, this will take some impressive timing and a little bit of luck but seeing the fireworks while soaring through the sky is quite a thrill.
-The best attractions to accomplish this on are Big Thunder Mountain Railroad, Astro Orbiter, Matterhorn Bobsleds and Dumbo.
+The best attractions to pull this off on are Big Thunder Mountain Railroad, Astro Orbiter, Matterhorn Bobsleds and Dumbo.

 Finally, for a spot outside of the park, you could catch the fireworks from the area between Disneyland and California Adventure.
 Guests often line up in this spot and take a seat in advance of the show but there’s so much room that it won’t get crowded.
 The blasts will show up right above the train station.
 Unfortunately, the show’s music isn’t generally piped in but it does offer an interesting, and free(!), alternative to inside of the park!